 (2) The CR performs internal validations prior to issuing DNP request.

 (3) The CR submits the 650_01, Service Order Request, for DNP.
-For Premises without remote disconnect/reconnect capability, DNP requests must be received no later than two Retail Business Days prior to the requested completion date.
-Orders not received with at least two Retail Business Days advance notice will be scheduled for two Retail Business Days from date of receipt.

-(4) In the event that the TDSP does not complete the DNP service request within three Retail Business Days of the original requested date (and was provided two Retail Business Days notice), the TDSP shall reference the YES or NO authorization found in the Friday Authorization for Overdue Disconnect for Non-Payment segment of the 650_01 transaction and will reschedule Friday orders with the NO flag for the next Retail Business Day.
+(4) In the event that the TDSP does not complete the DNP service request as referenced in the Matrix Appendix D3, the TDSP shall reference the YES or NO authorization found in the Friday Authorization for Overdue Disconnect for Non-Payment segment of the 650_01 transaction and will reschedule Friday orders with the NO flag for the next Retail Business Day.

 (a) AEP, TNMP and Oncor will utilize the Friday Authorization segment of the 650_01 transaction regardless of the overdue status and will reschedule Friday orders with the NO flag for the next Retail Business Day.